 In 2019, the share of net profit of the joint venture amounting to QR 39.2 million was included in the Group's consolidated statement of income as a result of the equity accounting.

-Further, the gain of QR 167,560 thousands and QR 120,362 thousands are non-operational but included in share of results of joint ventures on the grounds that it is connected in relation with joint venture.
+Further, the gain of QR 167,560 thousands and QR 120,362 thousands was recorded which were non-operational but included in share of results of joint ventures on the grounds that it is connected in relation with joint venture.

-Details of the Group's joint venture companies at December 31, 2019 are as follows:
+Details of the Group's joint venture companies at December 31, 2020 are as follows: